homermultitext/dashboards/README.md

 ## Hosted on [homermultitext.org](https://www.homermulitextorg)

+### Status of the archive

-1. <https://www.homermultitext.org/thermometer/>:  an automatically composed overview of the contents of the current published release of the HMT archive.
+1. [thermometer](https://www.homermultitext.org/thermometer/):  an automatically composed overview of the contents of the current published release of the HMT archive.

+### Explore contents of the archive

-1. <https://www.homermultitext.org/alpha-search/>:  simple alphabetic search of Greek texts in the HMT archive.
+1. [alpha-search](https://www.homermultitext.org/alpha-search):  simple alphabetic search of Greek texts in the HMT archive.
 Filter by manuscript and/or text.
-1. <https://www.homermultitext.org/codex-browser/>: visual browser of photographed and documented codices in the HMT archive.
+1. [codex-browser](https://www.homermultitext.org/codex-browser): visual browser of photographed and documented codices in the HMT archive.
-1. <https://www.homermultitext.org/authlists/>>:  searchable tables of authority lists
+ 1. lightbox (TBA): paged browsing of image collections..
-1. <https://www.homermultitext.org/iliad-browser/>: browser manuscript images by *Iliad* reference.
+1. [iliad-browser](https://www.homermultitext.org/iliad-browser): browse indexed manuscript images by *Iliad* reference.

+### Reference lists

+1. [authlists](https://www.homermultitext.org/authlists):  searchable tables of authority lists